 |Listen on Apple Podcasts||Listen on Google Podcasts|

-To conclude our survey of the Genesis narrative of Jacob, an important question must be asked.
+An important question must be asked.
 “Why did God choose Jacob, not Esau?”
 Another way to ask this question is “On what basis did God choose Jacob over Esau?”

 - One of the most important NT commentaries of the Jacob narrative was written by the apostle Paul in Romans 9.

 - Romans 9 is the clearest teaching on the doctrine of unconditional election.